mohanraj1980/AZ500-Lab/Instructions/Labs/Module_2/LAB_20_Azure Blueprints.md

     Or, select **Create** from the **Getting started** page to go straight to creating a blueprint.

+    If prompted, select Start with a blank blueprint.

        ![Screenshot](../Media/Module-2/7d8f3904-0a07-40a6-b58c-53a47122cceb.png)

 1. Provide a **Blueprint name** such as **MyBlueprint**.
 (Use up to 48 letters and numbers, but no spaces or special characters).
 Leave **Blueprint description** blank for now.